qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 In 1.16 most mods use datapack functionality to add new dimensions.
 However, using the datapack has these drawbacks:

 * It stores all dimension options into `level.dat`.
 Upon upgrading, DFU cannot recognize non-vanilla generator types and swallows the nether and the end.
 [See also](https://github.com/TelepathicGrunt/Bumblezone-Fabric/issues/20)
-* It requires the generator's seed to be hardcoded in the json file.
+* It requires the generator's seed to be hardcoded.
 * Upon entering a world, the game shows the warning screen (worlds using experimental settings are not supported).

 IP's dimension API overcomes these obstacles.
 To use the IP dimension API, you need to keep the dimension type json and delete the dimension json.
 Then do this during initialization: